 Sadly, a dog’s life is finite and you will have to bid your beloved pet farewell at some point.
-But dogs exhibit a wide range of average lifespans; some live for only 6 or 7 years on average, while the longest living dog breeds routinely reach twice this age.
+But large dogs exhibit a wide range of average lifespans; some live for only 6 or 7 years on average, while the longest living large dog breeds routinely reach twice this age.

 In an attempt to enjoy their dog for as long as possible, many prospective owners seek out breeds with relatively lengthy lifespans.
 But this can be difficult for lovers of large dogs, as most of the longest-living breeds are pretty small.